-Placement in Extra English and ASET is reviewed on a semester basis, and parents will receive reports on progress.
-Pupils will be part of the programmes until it is determined that the child is able to cope with the demands of the school curriculum independently.
+The aim of both programmes is to provide support in English language learning to enable pupils to be able to cope with the school's curriculum independently.
+Class numbers are kept small to enable targeted, intensive support.
+Placement is reviewed on a semester basis, and parents will receive reports on progress.
+Students will be part of the programmes until it is determined that the child is able to cope independently with the demands of the mainstream school curriculum.